-Based on the victims/survivors reported in 29A and 29B, report the total numbers for all demographic categories that apply.
-Because victims/survivors may identify in more than one category of race/ethnicity, the total for "Race/ethnicity" may exceed the total number of victim/survivors reported in 29A and 29B.
+Based on the victims/survivors reported in 29A and 29B, report the total numbers for all that apply.
+Because victims/survivors may identify as more than one race/ethnicity the total for "Race/ethnicity" may exceed the total number of victim/survivors reported in 29A and 29B.
 However, the total number of victims/survivors reported under "Race/ethnicity" should not be less than the total number of victims/survivors reported in 29A and 29B.
-The total number of victims/survivors reported under "Age" should equal the total number of victims/survivors reported under "Age" should equal the total number of victims/survivors reported in 29A and 29B.
+The total number of victims/survivors reported in the "Gender" and "Age" categories should equal the total number of victims/survivors reported in 29A and 29B.
 Those victims/survivors for whom gender, age, and/or race/ethnicity is not known should be reported in the "unknown" category.
 Do not report demographics for secondary victims.
-The demographic categories listed under "Race/ethnicity" are mandated by the federal Office of Management and Budget.
+The demographic categories listed under race/ethnicity are mandated by the federal Office of Management and Budget.